glomadrian/glomadrian.github.com/_posts/2015-09-28-multiple-data-sources-and-caching.markdown

 }
 {% endhighlight %}

- This policity try to obtain the data from **DataBaseSource**, if getting exception then try to get from the **CloudDataSource** and save it to data base for future usage.
+This policiy tries to obtain the data from **DataBaseSource**.
+If there is an exception then it tries to get the data from the **CloudDataSource** and save it in database for future usages.

 ##### TIPS
-  * The policy make all data decisions, keep it clean and readable
+  * The policy makes all data decisions.
+Keep it clean and readable.
-  * Make the policy with the reusability in mind
+  * Make the policy with the reusability in mind.
-  * The cache invalidation happens inside the policity
+  * The cache invalidation happens inside the policity.

 #### Inside the DataSources

-The data sources are bridges between you application domain and the data domain, the data sources know the specific data source to be used (injected), and know how to convert the specific data model to the domain model (using mappers), in the picture above there are tree data sources (interfaces) **MemoryDataSource**, **DataBaseDataSource** and **CloudDataSource**, I used these to be the most common but can be anything you want.
+The data sources are bridges between you application domain and the data domain.
+The data sources know the specific data source to be used (injected), and know how to convert the specific data model to the domain model (using mappers).
+In the above picture there are tree data sources (interfaces) **MemoryDataSource**, **DataBaseDataSource** and **CloudDataSource**.
+In this example I've used them because they are the most common cases, but you can create as many datasources as you need.

 Example of Cloud Data Source method